bpolc/fancy-polars/py-polars/docs/source/reference/sql/python_api.rst

 Python API
 ==========

-.. currentmodule:: polars
+.. currentmodule:: fancy_polars

 Introduction
 ------------

 There are four primary entry points to the Polars SQL interface, each operating at a different level of granularity.
-There is the :class:`~polars.sql.SQLContext` object, a top-level :func:`polars.sql` function that operates on the global context, frame-level :meth:`DataFrame.sql` and :meth:`LazyFrame.sql` methods, and the :func:`polars.sql_expr` function that creates native expressions from SQL.
+There is the :class:`~fancy_polars.sql.SQLContext` object, a top-level :func:`fancy_polars.sql` function that operates on the global context, frame-level :meth:`DataFrame.sql` and :meth:`LazyFrame.sql` methods, and the :func:`fancy_polars.sql_expr` function that creates native expressions from SQL.

 Querying